Skip to main content

 IV vitamins have a place in select cases, like proven malabsorption or specific deficiencies.
 For most healthy patients, oral or sublingual forms are cheaper, safer, and equally effective.
 We do not run a "drip bar."
 We use IV when the lab data justify it.

-Most micronutrient supplements need 8 to 12 weeks to shift labs and symptoms.
+Most micronutrient supplements need 8 to 12 weeks to change labs and symptoms.
 Iron and vitamin D often need 12 to 16 weeks.
 Adaptogens and probiotics should be reassessed at 6 to 8 weeks.
 We retest, look at the trend, then keep, adjust, or stop.

 No, supplements cannot replace sleep, training, protein, and stress management.
 They can fill specific gaps that nutrition and lifestyle alone cannot fix.
 The best results come when supplements support an already-strong foundation, not when they try to compensate for a missing one.

 For most patients, we run an advanced micronutrient panel at baseline and then every 6 to 12 months.
 If we are actively correcting a deficiency, we recheck at 3 months.
-Once stable, we shift to annual labs.
+Once stable, we move to annual labs.

 Related Intelligence